nastyh/GridSearchHelper/README.md

 [that are accepted by GridSearchCV](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html?highlight=gridsearchcv#sklearn.model_selection.GridSearchCV).
 Some kwargs that you might want to pass:
 1. Scoring.
 A string or a scorer callable object / function with signature scorer(estimator, X, y).
 If None, the score method of the estimator is used.
 [Scoring functions that are supported by scikit learn](https://scikit-learn.org/stable/modules/model_evaluation.html#scoring-parameter) can be passed.
+2. cv.
+Determines the cross-validation splitting strategy.
+Possible inputs for cv are: None (will use a 5-fold cross validation), integer, to specify the number of folds in a (Stratified)KFold, [CV splitter](https://scikit-learn.org/stable/glossary.html#term-cv-splitter), an iterable yielding (train, test) splits as arrays of indices